AcademySoftwareFoundation/OpenImageIO/src/doc/glossary.rst

     An image whose data layout on disk is organized by breaking the image up into horizontal scanlines, typically with the ability to read or write an entire scanline at once.
 See also :term:`tiled image`.

+  Subimage

+    Some image file formats allow the storage of multiple images in each file.
+These are called *subimages* in OpenImageIO.
+Note that in OpenEXR, these are called :term:`multi-part` files.

   Tile